stephenreynolds/screeps/README.md

 # Compiling and Deploying

-To build and deploy to a server, run `npm push-DESTINATION` to push to DESTINATION.
+To build and deploy to a server, run `npm run push-DESTINATION` to push to DESTINATION.
 Current destinations are main, pserver, and sim.

-To just build, run `npm build`.
-To build and deploy on save, run `npm watch-DESTINATION`.
+To just build, run `npm run build`.
+To build and deploy on save, run `npm run watch-DESTINATION`.